Enhancing Evaluation Methods for Infrared Small-Target Detection in Real-world Scenarios: Pre-thresholding evaluation

 \section{Pre-thresholding evaluation}

-A detection process is successful as long as a single pixel of target area is correctly recognized.
-In this case, the exact boundary extraction of the target area is not important at all.
+Typically, infrared small target detectors (IRSTDs) incorporate a pre-processing stage that includes a module for removing single-pixel high-brightness noise (SPHBN).
+In this case, as the SPHBN has already been eliminated, the success of the detection process relies on accurately recognizing even a single pixel within the target area and the exact boundary extraction of the target area is not important at all.
 Therefore, a proper evaluation metric should support this argument.

 Signal to clutter ratio (SCR) is one of pre-thresholding metrics which shows the target enhancement ability of an IRSTD, which is defined as:

 where, $\mu_T$, $\mu_b$, and $\sigma_b$ denote average intensity of the target area, average intensity and standard deviation of its local surrounding background, respectively.
 While this evaluation measure is generally accepted in the literature, it can not correctly reflect the target enhancement capability of an IRSTD.
 To better understanding, a simple scenario is provided here (\autoref{fig:SCR_disadv}).